Skip to content

 Conclusion

+The financial case for industrial videoscope inspection is straightforward: catching a 2mm crack costs far less than managing the failure it becomes.
 For manufacturers looking to reduce maintenance expenditure without compromising equipment reliability, a well-implemented videoscope inspection program is one of the highest-ROI investments available.

 Previous article Seeing in the Dark — How Illumination Technology Shapes What You Find